shaikhmohammadtalha/mern-wanderlist/README.md

   - Clicking the location button in a card zooms to the corresponding map pin
   - Added ability to delete/edit notes directly from the card

-- 🔄 **Day 5 – Categories + Search**
+- ✅ **Day 5 – Categories + Search**
   - Tags/categories added to destinations (Adventure, Food, Relaxation)
   - Color-coded map pins according to category
   - Search bar implemented using Nominatim API
-  - Pending:
   - Click search result → zoom map to location
   - Allow saving searched location as a new destination

 - 🔄 **Day 6 – Enhancements**
   - Upcoming: